Outreach Programs

 Maximum number of participants: 30 participants per session at your school/organization/library

-Price: $175 for one program at locations 25 miles or less one-way from the museum. $200 for one program 26 to 50 miles one-way from the museum.
-For destinations more than 50 miles away from the museum, an additional cost will be incurred.
+Price: $175 for one program at locations 50 miles or less one-way from the museum. $200 for one program more than 50 miles one-way from the museum.
+For destinations more than 70 miles away from the museum, an additional cost will be incurred.

 We bring all the supplies and craft materials!